Constitution and Bylaws

 c) Voting shall take place on two consecutive days, and in accordance with Article 2, Section 6, Part C of the Constitution.

 a) Candidates and voters for the Senior Class President must have senior standing as defined by the University.

 b) Candidates are required to have a 2.0 GPA to run for a Senate Position.
 Senators and officers are required to maintain a 2.0 GPA to maintain their position on the Senate and receive a stipend.

 c) Candidates for the position of Senior Class President are required to have and maintain a 2.0 GPA.

-d) The SGA Senate has been entrusted to conduct the elections for the CSU Board of Regents Representative, Henry Barnard Foundation of Directors Representative, and CCSU Foundation Board of Directors Representative.
+d) The SGA Senate has been entrusted to conduct the elections for the CSU Board of Regents Representative and Henry Barnard Foundation of Directors Representative.
 The eligibility for these positions is determined by those respective institutions, and therefore is subject to change.

 Section 5-4: Voting